mrbravogil/mrbravogil/README.md

 ## 🎨 What Drives Me

-I enjoy turning complex problems into clean, maintainable systems.
+With a background in design, I approach software as both a technical craft and a creative experience.
+I’m driven by how **psychology, visual language, and user behavior** shape the way people interact with digital products.

-I’m passionate about the intersection between **technology, design, and user-focused thinking** — building software that not only works, but feels right.
+I enjoy turning ideas into intuitive interfaces and clean architectures — where **creativity meets logic** and every detail has a purpose.
+My goal is to build software that not only works well, but also feels right.

 ## 📫 Let’s Connect